 So then, why play this instrument?
 In a word: CLARITY.

 It seems to me there are many ways of explaining this.
 An example is perhaps best: Play a bebop tune as fast as you can, on the double horn.
 Then play the exact same thing on the F alto horn (descant or triple).
 Which do you think sounds clearer / more intelligible / listenable?

-Another reason which is applicable to those who played trumpet before they played horn: It feels familiar.
-You relate to the instrument in a similar way: range / register / fingerings; although in a different key.
+For those Horn players who played trumpet before they played horn: It feels familiar.
+You relate to the instrument in a similar way: range / register / fingerings; although it is in a different key.

 There is some great information from John Ericson here: http://hornmatters.com/2012/10/playing-descant-and-triple-horns-a-new-e-book/